80% of people have deleted an app because they weren’t sure how to use it, and more than half have returned a product for the same reason.

 Start by talking to leaders in other departments to identify problems they are trying to solve.
 Then create a clear and actionable customer education goal to help them solve that problem.
 For example, let's say the customer service department is looking to reduce customer support tickets by 30%.
 Your customer education program should look for ways to combat this challenge head-on.

-One way to do this is by creating self-service customer educational content in the form of help centers, online discussion forums, FAQ pages, or chatbots.
+One way to do this is by creating self-service customer educational content in the form of help centers, online discussion forums, FAQ pages, or chatbots for customer service.
 And with 39% of customers preferring self-service options over other channels, providing self-service educational content enables customers to access the information they need much faster and deflects tickets from the customer service team.

 Different people have different learning preferences, and not all customers will find the same content effective for remembering key product information.
 Therefore, you need to know the audience you are targeting, so you can offer customized learning paths with content that resonates with them.
 The key to doing this is to segment your customers into learning personas.
 This way, you can more easily educate them according to their unique needs.